theopmw/leftfield-clothing/README.md

 Raleway was used for the site logo as is a clear and clean.
 It was also used accross the site for the navigation menu, page headings and buttons to tie the site in with the site logo/branding.

 Roboto was used as the secondary font to provide a point of difference and was chosen as it is a very clear and legible font.
-It is used in the delivery banner, for the product detail text and for sections of the product detail pages.
+It is used in the delivery banner, for the product detail text and for sections of the product detail pages and blog pages.

 ### Imagery

 The imagery for the site has been taken from [End](https://www.endclothing.com/gb).
 All images belong to End and are only used in this site for educational purposes.

 ## Features